shamrin/perushttpd/README.md

 > *perus* (colloquial Finnish): usual, normal, basic

-[Tailscale](https://tailscale.com/) is perfect to safely share internal web things that are not supposed to be available on the *wild* internet.
+[Tailscale](https://tailscale.com/) is perfect to safely share internal web things that are not supposed to be available on the public internet.

-Any HTTP serving software is fine, because no one from *wild* internet can get to it for nefarous purposes.
+Behind Tailscale, any HTTP serving software is fine, because no one from the *wild* internet can get to it for nefarous purposes.

 There is only one problem - newer Web APIs [do not work](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts) outside of "secure context" (HTTPS).
 Tailscale has built-in support for Let's Encrypt HTTPS certificates, but they have to be renewed every 90 days.
 Renewing them manually every 3 months is quite error-prone.
 It's better for software to do it.
 [Caddy](https://caddyserver.com/) web server claims to support Tailscale certificates, but I could never make it work.